Methylmalonic Acidemia

 English, Spanish

 Dr. Hilary Vernon is a Professor of Genetic Medicine and pediatrics at the Johns Hopkins University School of Medicine.
 She is also an attending physician at Kennedy Krieger Institute.
 Hilary Vernon has expertise in treating inborn errors of metabolism and mitochondrial disorders.
 She is the director of the Mitochondrial Care Center at The Johns Hopkins Hospital and the Barth Syndrome Interdisciplinary Clinic at the Kennedy Krieger Institute.
 Her research interests include understanding intermediary metabolism in Barth syndrome and in disorders of branch chain amino acid metabolism.
 Dr. Vernon also co-directs the Department of Genetic Medicine Clinical Trials Unit, and is the principal investigator on multiple clinical trials for rare diseases.
 Dr. Vernon received her medical degree and doctorate from Rutgers University, New Brunswick, New Jersey.
 She completed residencies in genetics and pediatrics at The Johns Hopkins University, and a fellowship in clinical laboratory biochemical genetics at The Johns Hopkins University.
 Dr. Vernon was recognized with the 2010 Francis F. Schwentker Award for Excellence in Research at Johns Hopkins University and the 2011 James B. Sidbury Jr. Fellowship in Biochemical Genetics at Johns Hopkins University.
 Dr. Vernon is rated as an Elite provider by MediFind in the treatment of Methylmalonic Acidemia.
-Her top areas of expertise are Methylmalonic Acidemia, Propionic Acidemia, Infantile Neutropenia, Progressive External Ophthalmoplegia, and Gastrostomy.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Methylmalonic Acidemia, Propionic Acidemia, Infantile Neutropenia, and Progressive External Ophthalmoplegia.
+Dr. Vernon is board certified in American Board Of Medical Genetics And Genomics and American Board Of Pediatrics.

 Elite in Methylmalonic Acidemia